 offer a new subjectivity for the discipline that they are in and

-have a strong critical reflection on their own diverse legacies and histories and how it
+have a strong critical reflection on their own diverse legacies and histories and how it informs their work.

 ArtEZ Scholarships are monitored and offered as a way of encouraging new voices, vocabularies, grammars, expressions and ambitions for our learning and research programmes and are committed to helping potential students building a critical community of care and responsibility within ArtEZ.

 How can you apply for the ArtEZ Scholarship?
-You can only start your application as of 1 February 2019.

 Deadline: before 1 May 2019 ArtEZ must have received all the required documents.
 Incomplete applications and applications received after the deadline will not be processed.